Nobody likes to discipline their child.

-Positive discipline aims to encourage and problem-solve using positive methods that do not involve shouting, hitting, or severe punishment.
+Positive discipline aims to encourage and problem-solve using positive methods.
+These do not involve shouting, hitting, or severe punishment.

-The focus is on clear and concise communication with your children, promoting healthy behaviors and the rewards that go with it, as well as learning the consequences for bad behavior.
+The focus is on clear and concise communication with your children.
+This approach prompts healthy behaviors and the rewards that go with it, as well as learning the consequences for bad behavior.

 Punishing or disciplining your children more traditionally can lead to guilt and exhaustion.

-One of the main ways to promote a positive discipline technique is for you to know what the boundaries are and, more importantly, for your children to know.
+One of the main ways to promote a positive discipline technique is for you to know what the boundaries are.
+More importantly, for your children to know.

 Don’t mistake setting boundaries for being strict.
 It isn’t about regimented rules and stripping the house of fun and laughter.

-Boundaries are also a two-way thing, and this means your child will respect you for those times you knock before you enter their room or give them space to learn, knowing, and communicating that you are there if they need help.
+Boundaries are also a two-way thing.
+This means your child will respect you for those times you knock before you enter their room.
+Give them space to learn, knowing, and communicating that you are there if they need help.

 Don’t Be Their Friend.

-For the sake of them being able to pick their own friends and detach themselves from you to explore peers, your children are not your friends because the role of a parent is more functional.
+For the sake of them being able to pick their own friends and detach themselves from you to explore peers, your children are not your friends.
+The role of a parent is more functional.

-Blurred lines can distort otherwise healthy parent/child relationships, and your child needs to gain the confidence to have a non-biased group of friends.
+Blurred lines can distort otherwise healthy parent/child relationships.
+Your child needs to gain the confidence to have a non-biased group of friends.